"striking, meticulous flute playing"

 (JacobTV, composer)

-Ms. Lentz has commissioned, recorded, and premiered dozens of new works as a member of the new music ensemble fivebyfive or as soloist, including music by JacobTV, Sean William Calhoun, Kennedy Dixon, Edie Hill, Chloe Upshaw, Jon Russell, Andrea Mazzariello, Roberto Sierra, Jessica Meyer, Emily Pinkerton, Anthony R. Green, Kamala Sankaram, Glenn McClure, Kari Telstad Sundet, Marc Mellits, Evan Williams, and Amy Nam thanks to a Chamber Music America Commissioning Grant. fivebyfive has received additional funding and recognition from Rochester Community Foundation, New Music USA and New York State Council on the Arts for its work.
+Lentz has commissioned, recorded, and premiered dozens of new works as a member of the new music ensemble fivebyfive or as soloist, including music by JacobTV, Missy Mazzoli, Roberto Sierra, Jessica Meyer, Emily Pinkerton, Anthony R. Green, Kamala Sankaram, Marc Mellits, Evan Williams, and Amy Nam thanks to a Chamber Music America Commissioning Grant. fivebyfive has received additional funding and recognition from Rochester Community Foundation, New Music USA and New York State Council on the Arts for its work.

-Ms. Lentz gave the world premiere of JacobTV’s Serendipity2 for alto flute, string quartet, and tabla with the Beo String Quartet, as well as versions of Discrete Structures by Marc Mellits for flute and piano (which appeared on Performance Today) and flute & string quartet.
-Recordings of both works as well as music of Gabriela Lena Frank and Missy Mazzoli are supported by funding from Netherlands American Foundation, Genesee Valley Council on the Arts and individual supporters.
+Lentz gave the world premiere of JacobTV’s Serendipity2 for alto flute, string quartet, and tabla in 2024 with the Beo String Quartet (which appeared on Performance Today), as well as versions of Discrete Structures by Marc Mellits for flute and piano (also included for broadcast on Performance Today) and flute & string quartet.
+Recordings of both works as well as music of Missy Mazzoli are supported by funding from Netherlands American Foundation, Genesee Valley Council on the Arts and individual supporters.
+The three works appear on her 2025 release, Serendipity, on the Blue on Blue label.
+Lentz has also recorded on the Bright Shiny Things label, releasing nearly 15 recordings in the past 10 years as a solo artist or with fivebyfive, championing more than 75 new works.

 Photo credit: